Ariake-Tennis-no-mori Station

 Ariake-Tennis-no-mori Station (有明テニスの森駅, Ariake Tenisu-no-mori-eki) is a train station in Kōtō, Tokyo Prefecture, Japan.
 Its station number is U-13.
 The station opened on 27 March 2006.

-The name of this station is in reference to the nearby Ariake Tennis Forest Park, where the Japan Open Tennis Championship is held.
+The name of this station is in reference to the nearby Ariake Tennis Park, where the Japan Open professional tennis tournament is held.

 The Station was built partly in anticipation of the 2020 Olympics.
-The Ariake Arena hosted Volleyball at the 2020 Summer Olympics, and a variety of events are held there since.
+In addition to the tennis park, the nearby Ariake Arena hosted Volleyball at the 2020 Summer Olympics, and a variety of events are held there since.
 The Arena makes a profit from the many events and concerts there; however, "crowds for such events have created monster headaches for residents in the area."

-Also nearby the Station is a family-oriented shopping mall, Ariake Garden, which has 200 stores.
+Also near the station is a shopping mall, Ariake Garden, which has 200 stores.

-Station layout

-The station consists of an elevated island platform.